Optimal Battery Bidding under Decision-Dependent State-of-Charge Uncertainties: Results

 While a sufficiently large fixed margin $m$ ensures that the error is encapsulated robustly in the naive approach, it introduces excessive conservatism, and effectively "blocks" a significant portion of the \ac{SOC} range.
 In contrast, the adaptive-margin approach results in a tighter tube by contracting the margin whenever the optimizer has deemed a \ac{DAM} cycle economically profitable.
 However, this approach remains reactive, i.e., it does not actively reduce the uncertainty, but rather allows the margin to grow to high values.
 Consequently, a large portion of SOC, which could otherwise be used for market participation, is again reserved to hedge against the uncertainty of the SOC.

 In contrast, the uncertainty-aware optimizer explicitly chooses to participate in the \ac{DAM} more often to reduce the uncertainty and, therefore, the margin in \ac{SOC}.
 This leads to a less conservative margin on average, which, however, still robustly captures the error with high probability.
+Furthermore, the approach is computationally efficient, with a single operational planning step solving in an average of 0.08 seconds on a standard notebook (Intel Core Ultra 7 258V CPU, 32~GB RAM).